-- 1. "Reports" means the main deliverables of the Platform, including assessment reports, synthesis reports and their summaries for policymakers and technical summaries, technical papers and technical guidelines. - 2.
-"Assessment reports" are published assessments of scientific, technical and socio-economic issues that take into account different approaches, visions and knowledge systems, including global assessments of biodiversity and ecosystem services, regional, subregional and eco-regional assessments of biodiversity and ecosystem services with a defined geographical scope, and thematic or methodological assessments based on the standard or the fast-track approach.
-They may be composed of two or more sections including: (a) summary for policymakers; (b) optional technical summary; (c) individual chapters and their executive summaries. - 3.
-"Synthesis reports" synthesize and integrate materials contained within the assessment reports, are written in a non-technical style suitable for policymakers and address a broad range of policy-relevant questions.
-They are composed of two sections: (a) summary for policymakers; (b) full report. - 4.
-"Summary for policymakers" is a component of any report, providing a policy-relevant but not policy-prescriptive summary of that report. - 5.
-"Technical summary" is a longer and more technical summary of the material contained in the summary for policymakers. - 6.
-"Technical papers" are based on the material contained in the assessment reports and are prepared on topics deemed important by the Plenary. - 7.
-"Supporting material" consists of four categories: - (a) Intercultural and interscientific dialogue reports that are based on the material generated at the eco-regional level by discussions between members of academic, indigenous and social organizations and that take into account the different approaches, visions and knowledge systems that exist as well as the various views and approaches to sustainable development; - (b) Workshop proceedings and materials that are either commissioned or supported by the Platform; - (c) Software or databases that facilitate the use of the Platform's reports; - (d) Guidance materials (guidance notes and guidance documents) that assist in the preparation of comprehensive and scientifically sound Platform reports and technical papers.
+- "Reports" means the main deliverables of the Platform, including assessment reports and synthesis reports, their summaries for policymakers, and technical summaries, technical papers and technical guidelines. - "Assessment reports" are published assessments of scientific, technical and socio-economic issues that take into account different approaches, visions and knowledge systems, including global assessments of biodiversity and ecosystem services, regional and subregional assessments of biodiversity and ecosystem services with a defined geographical scope, and thematic or methodological assessments based on the standard or the fast-track approach.
+They are to be composed of two or more sections including: (a) summary for policymakers; (b) optional technical summary; (c) individual chapters and their executive summaries. - "Synthesis reports" synthesize and integrate materials drawing from [one or] [more][multiple] assessment reports, are written in a non-technical style suitable for policymakers and address a broad range of policy-relevant questions.
+They are to be composed of two sections: (a) summary for policymakers; (b) full report. - "Summary for policymakers" is a component of any report, providing a policy-relevant but not policy-prescriptive summary of that report. - ["Technical summary" is a longer detailed and specialized version of the material contained in the summary for policymakers.] - "Technical papers" are based on the material contained in the assessment reports and are prepared on topics deemed important by the Plenary. - "Supporting material" may include the following: - (a) Dialogue reports based on the material generated by discussions, which may include intercultural and interscientific dialogue, at the regional and subregional levels, among members of academic, indigenous peoples, local, and civil society organizations and which take into account the different approaches, visions and knowledge systems that exist as well as the various views and approaches to sustainable development; - (b) Reports and proceedings of workshops and expert meetings that are either commissioned or supported by the Platform; - (c) Software or databases that facilitate the preparation or use of the Platform's reports;

-1 UNEP/IPBES.MI/2/9, appendix I.
+1 IPBES/1/12, annex I.